tapan-samal/Interview-Questions/React.md

         > createAsyncThunk to make asynchronous requests. <br>
         > Functional implementation with Typescript and supports of Hooks.
     </p>
-    <h3 class="vvi">26.
+    <h3>26.
 What is Component Life Cycle method in ReactJS...?
 Imp</h3>
     <p>
          Lifecycle methods allow to perform actions at different stages in the life of a component. <br>
-         LCM is a complete process of creating a component, inserting it into the DOM, updating it, and finally removing it from the DOM. <br>
+         LCM is a complete process of creating a component, inserting into the DOM, updating it, and finally removing it from the DOM. <br>
          After introduction of React Hooks in React version 16.8, the use of class-based lifecycle methods is less common. <br>
          There are three phases of Life Cycle Method: <br> <br>
          Mounting Phase: <br>